poweradmin/poweradmin-docs/docs/configuration/dnssec.md

 To enable DNSSEC using the PowerDNS API:

 1. Configure your PowerDNS server with API access
-2. Update your PowerAdmin configuration file with the following settings:
+2. Update your Poweradmin configuration file with the following settings:

 ```php
 return [